TheSeaCook/tape2esxdos/README.md

 Speccy.
 Of course, dot command has to be copied to the target Speccy first.

-Since version `X.Y.Z` experimental builds with fast loading are available.
+Since version `2.0` experimental builds with fast loading are available.
 These are prepared for the owners of the original 48 and 128 hardware, where CPU overlocking is not possible.
 If you have a modern re-creation, it is advised to increase the CPU clock frequency instead (e.g. Next